In today’s video, I will go through a 2-minute fix for hip pain when squatting

 Foam Roll Out the Quads

 Bend one knee, placing your shin on the floor.
 Put the foam roller under the other thigh and lengthen your leg out behind you.
 Support yourself with your hands in front of you.
 Using a full foam roller, roll out the front of the thigh from just below the hip joint to just above the knee joint.
-With this exercise, we are loosening up the quads and a little bit of the hip flexors.
+With this exercise, we are loosening up the quads and a few hip flexors.

 Perform one set of 5 reps and progress to 10 reps in a smooth, controlled movement with a light to medium intensity.

 2. 90-90 Hip Flexors Stretch

 90-90 Hip Flexors Stretch

 Perform one set of 2 reps on each side, holding the end position for 20 seconds in a smooth, controlled movement with light intensity.

 3. Knees Side to Side

 Knees Side to Side

 Lie on your back with your knees bent and place your hands on each side.
 Keep your upper body relaxed.
 Drop your knees to one side halfway, return to the top position, then drop the knees to the other side.
 This exercise targets the rotators of the hip.

 Perform one set of 5 reps on each side, holding the end position for a second in a smooth, controlled movement with light intensity.

 4. Glute Bridge

-Lie on your back with your knees bent and your hands to your sides.
+Lie on your back, your knees bent, and your hands to your sides.
 Relax your upper body.
-Tighten your abdominal area and lift your hips off the ground until your hips, shoulders and knees form a straight line.
-Hold this position for a few seconds and then come down.
+Tighten your abdominal area and lift your hips off the ground until your hips, shoulders, and knees form a straight line.
+Hold this position for a few seconds, and then come down.
 We are targeting the glutes and hamstrings.